 How to quit smoking & what to expect when you do15 Mar 2019

 Every cigarette pack comes with a statutory warning in bold letters – Smoking is injurious to health.
 Not just injurious, in some cases smoking may even prove fatal.
 Smokers are more likely to develop serious lung or heart conditions than non-smokers.
-With tons of publicity via advertisements, TV campaigns, social documentaries etc. being given to smoking and its ill effects, it does encourage some people to quit smoking.
+With tons of publicity via advertisements, TV campaigns, social documentaries, etc. is given to smoking and its ill effects, it does encourage some people to quit smoking.
 But just planning to quit and actually quitting are two completely different things.

-One main reason why smokers find it so difficult to give up smoking is because the nicotine in the cigarettes is highly addictive.
+One main reason why smokers find it so difficult to give up smoking is that the nicotine in cigarettes is highly addictive.
 The smoker finds it most difficult to give up the feelings that are generated by a nicotine high.
 But with enough willpower and discipline, giving up that cigarette is not impossible.

 How can you quit smoking?

 Not smoking will definitely help you lead a healthy lifestyle.
 So once you decide to give up smoking, the next step is to have a plan of action & then stick to it.
 Here are some tips to help you quit smoking.

 • Chart out a plan that works for you

 Different people will attempt to quit smoking in different ways.
 For some going cold turkey will work, for some nicotine fading is the best method or some might opt for a personalized plan to keep them on track to stop smoking.
 Some try to quit the cigarette with the help of support groups.

 Identify the reason for smoking & the kind of smoker you are and set up a plan accordingly.
 Heavy smoker or only an occasional social smoker?
 Smoking for fun or smoking to relieve stress?
 Or just smoking to fit in with your friends?